getsentry/action-release/README.md

 Click “Save” at the bottom of the page and grab your token, which you’ll use as your `SENTRY_AUTH_TOKEN`.
 We recommend you store this as an [encrypted secret](https://docs.github.com/en/actions/configuring-and-managing-workflows/creating-and-storing-encrypted-secrets).

+#### Create a GitHub repository integration
+For this action to find your commits, your GitHub repository needs to be added.
+In Sentry, navigate to _Settings > Integrations > GitHub_.
+Go to the "Configurations" tab and click "Configure".
+Confirm that your repository is there, if not click "Add Repository".

 ## Usage
 Adding the following to your workflow will create a new Sentry release and tell Sentry that you are deploying to the `production` environment.